CS5008-Khoury/Homework-Debugging-C/Report.md

   >
   > Strings in C are sequences of characters stored in an array structure, ended by the null terminator [1].
 In order to use them, most systems provide access to <string.h> to provide functions such as `strlen()` and `strcpy()` [2].

-## Deeper Thinking

-Computer science ends up becoming more "exploration" based as you progress.
-This assignment required a lot of exploration and learning the correct thing to setup / install - which is all unique based on your systems.
-This is common in the industry, even if it can be frustrating for a student just learning.

-Reflect a bit on why that would be the case for computer science?
-Include in your reflection some "habits" you can develop to help better that process of exploration and learning.
-Please include at least a paragraph for this reflection.
-You should not just give your answer with bullet points.
-Doing so will have it returned.
-Prose writing is important.
-While you can include proper use of bullet points in prose, you still need to format your writing as a paragraph!

 ## References